it-academy-svhec/intro-to-programming/primers/python/Python Conditional Logic Primer.md

 - Sold
 - On hold

-1. Clear the Repl and enter the following incomplete code
+1. Clear the Repl or Colab and enter the following incomplete code

     ```python
     name = input("Enter the item name:\n")